ProximoSrl/ProximoSrl.github.io/_posts/2014-09-15-what-is-jarvis.md

 share: true
 ---

+## File > New > Intranet

 One year ago we started an "Intranet 2.0" project for a small bank.

-## In the beginning there was Chaos
+The project main goal was to improve the ease of access to key informations, avoid personal (and maybe) out of sync document folders, with user's own taxonomy, on user's desktop.

 <blockquote>
+In the beginning there was Chaos,<br/>
 And within this Chaos was Power,<br/>
 Great Power without Form
 </blockquote>

-The project main goal was to improve the ease of access to key informations and avoid custom (out of sync) document folders, with user's own taxonomy, on user's desktop.
+No more phone calls to find "that document" or endless filesystem browsing in search of relevant infos.

 So our first domain was a [DMS](http://en.wikipedia.org/wiki/Document_management_system).